Pr\"ufer Transformation and Spectral Analysis for a Sturm--Liouville-Type Equation: Introduction

-Recent developments in Prüfer theory have focused on extending classical results to more general settings.
-Kong et al.\ \cite{kong2000, kong2003} have investigated eigenvalue problems where the leading coefficient function changes sign, while Binding and Browne \cite{binding1993} developed Prüfer-based numerical methods for two-parameter Sturm--Liouville problems.
-The application of Prüfer transformations to periodic and semi-periodic boundary conditions has been studied by several authors \cite{menendez2001, harris2003}, demonstrating the versatility of this approach across different boundary value problems.
+Pr\"ufer theory grew to more general settings.
+For instance, eigenvalue problems where the leading coefficient function changes sign \cite{kong1999, kong2003} and numerics of two-parameter Sturm--Liouville problems \cite{binding1993}.
+The application of Pr\"ufer transformations to periodic and semi-periodic boundary conditions has been studied by several authors \cite{menendez2001, harris2003}, demonstrating the versatility of this approach across different types of boundary value problems.

-The study of non-self-adjoint Sturm–Liouville problems has gained significant attention in recent years due to their relevance in modeling dissipative systems and problems with complex potentials \cite{davies2007, bondarenko2020}.
-Unlike their self-adjoint counterparts, these problems may exhibit complex eigenvalues, non-orthogonal eigenfunctions, and more intricate spectral properties.
-Non-self-adjoint operators arise naturally in the discussion of processes that proceed without conservation of energy, including problems with friction, the theory of open resonators, and problems of inelastic scattering.
-The spectral theory of such operators presents unique challenges since traditional variational methods, which rely on the minimization of energy functionals and guarantee real eigenvalues with orthogonal eigenfunctions, are not directly applicable.
-Consequently, researchers have developed specialized techniques including resolvent analysis, asymptotic expansions, and modified variational approaches \cite{davies2007, meneses2014}.
-Recent developments have focused on establishing completeness theorems for generalized eigenfunctions, characterizing spectral singularities, and developing trace formulas for non-self-adjoint differential operators, while the application of Prüfer transformations to such problems remains an active area of research \cite{meneses2014, brown1999}.
+The study of non-self-adjoint Sturm--Liouville problems has gained significant attention in recent years due to their relevance in modeling dissipative systems and problems with complex potentials \cite{bondarenko2020}.
+Unlike their self-adjoint counterparts, such problems may exhibit complex eigenvalues, non-orthogonal eigenfunctions, and more intricate spectral properties.
+Non-self-adjoint operators arise naturally in processes that proceed without conservation of energy, including problems with friction, the theory of open resonators, and problems of inelastic scattering.
+The spectral theory of such operators presents unique challenges since traditional variational methods which rely on the minimization of energy functionals and real-valued eigenvalues with orthogonal eigenfunctions are not directly applicable to \eqref{1}.
+Consequently, researchers have developed specialized techniques including resolvent analysis, asymptotic expansions, and modified variational approaches \cite{davies2007}.